aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.

 - Sun, 4/24: updated Arbitrage.sol's `setup()` function to make it be usable with less gas; the functionality of it is still the same
 - Fri, 4/22: fixed some bugs in the `output()` function